 SBatch can be further improved by using patching for the suffix.
 Note that here we use patching in the context of unicast.
-This is possible because the proxy can forward one copy of the data from the server to multiple clients.
+This is possible because the proxy can forward one copy of data from the server to multiple clients.

 Suppose that the first request for video i arrives at time 0 and the suffix reaches the proxy from the server at time v_i , as shown in Fig. 2.
 Suppose another client's request for video i comes at time $t_2, v_i < t_2 < L_i$.
 The proxy can schedule a transmission of the complete suffix at time $t_2 + v_i$ from the server.
 Another option is to schedule a patch of $[v_i, t_2)$ of the suffix from the server since segment $[t_2, L_i]$ has already been scheduled to be transmitted.
 Note that this patch can be scheduled at time $t_2 + v_i$ so that the client is still required to receive from at most two channels at the same time.
 The decision to transmit a complete suffix or a patch depends on a suffix threshold G_i , measured from the beginning of the suffix.
 If one request arrives within G_i units from when the nearest complete transmission of the suffix was started, the proxy schedules a patch from the server for it.
 Otherwise, it starts a new complete transmission of the suffix.
 Assuming a Poisson arrival process, between the initiations of two consecutive transmissions of the suffix, the average number of requests is $1 + \lambda_i (v_i + G_i)$.
-The average transmission cost for video i is where the first and the second term corresponds to the serverproxy and the proxy-client transmission cost respectively.
+These requests incur only one transmission of the suffix $[v_i, L_i]$ from the server.
+The total length of patches from the server for these requests is